 This activity is not sponsored or endorsed in any way by the University of Michigan.
 The (student organization) is fully and solely responsible for this activity and the views expressed herein.

-All student organizations must comply with the University’s Identity Guidelines, which outline the permissible use of the University of Michigan name, seal, and logos.
+to what extent may a vso reference its affiliation with the University in conducting its permissible campaign-related or lobbying efforts?All student organizations must comply with the University’s Identity Guidelines, which outline the permissible use of the University of Michigan name, seal, and logos.
 The policy is available here.
 The relevant portion is provided here:

 While general usage of the University’s name is discouraged, MSA-registered student organizations may use the name to signify the location of their activity.
 For example: “Chess Club at the University of Michigan” or “Association of Women in Science, U-M Chapter” are acceptable uses.
 Generally speaking, the University’s name (“The University of Michigan,” “U-M,” or any derivative) may not be used in the beginning of any student organization name.
 Use of the seal in connection with any student organization is not allowed.